Sleep issues when your child is no longer a baby

 Books on CD

 If you have a child that has a hard time settling down at night or can’t stop thinking, audio books are a great option.
 Our kids have a CD player in their room and several books on CD.
 It gives them something to focus on as they are laying in bed trying to sleep.
 You can find many options of children’s story books that come with CDs.
 As our kids get older, they also really enjoy longer stories.
 Some popular audio books in our house are The Jesus Storybook Bible, and The Story of the World.
+You can send as a gift the best baby accessories for the holidays and find more books.
 We also pick up audio books from the library.

 White noise is great for blocking out any weird noises that might otherwise bother the kids.
 Or if your kids share a room like mine do, it is good at keeping everyone else asleep when one person gets up.